SoftwareDefinedBuildings/XBOS/openbas_reactjs_socketio/README.md

 The problem is that sMAP doesn't provide a good enough abstraction for writing data to an actuator as well as it does for reading sources.

+The best solution we have right now that doesn't involve changing the sMAP fundamentals is through sMAP's republish mechanism.
+By default, each actuator should subscribe to a query that is specifically for itself, e.g.
+`Actuator/uuid = "1eacb08b-954a-5f25-a634-500cc3320c4b"`.
+The actuator can subscribe
+to other sources over that, of course, but this provides a way for individual actuations to be done.